rantler/MoonPhaseClock/README.md

 ### Sleeping

-In order to reduce the brightness of the display at night, the sleeping images is extremely dark and may appear totally black on your display depending on your settings.
-The gamma level of the LED panel is extremely high, so even very dark colors will appear bright.
+In order to reduce the brightness of the display at night, the sleeping image is extremely dark and may appear totally black on your computer display depending on your settings.
+The gamma level of the LED panel is extremely high, so even very dark colors can appear bright.
 You can change the hours during which the display sleeps with in the `settings.py`, or disable sleep mode entirely by setting the `sleep_hour` to a value higher than `24`.

+> Note: Fine adjustment of the global brightness of the LED panel is not possible without the use of some kind of PWM
+> library, which at the time of this writing does not exist.

 ### Memory limitations